Amazing Grace Virtual Academy, formerly ALHS Online, has been truly blessed by a gracious God as evidenced in the brief history listed below.

 2020-21: ALHS Online makes the decision to expand its services to include a fully online high school curriculum leading to a diploma, starting with 9th grade in 2021-22.
 Receives a $25,000 gift from the estate of John and Elva Dirksen of Coos Bay, OR, and a $25,000 Antioch Foundation grant to help with the expansion.

-2021-22: ALHS Online changes its name to Amazing Grace Virtual Academy, the 9th-grade curriculum is added, and the first full-time students are enrolled.
+2021-22: ALHS Online changes its name to Amazing Grace Virtual Academy (AGVA), the 9th-grade curriculum is added, and the first full-time students are enrolled.
+Blessed with 353 students from 24 high schools, 33 Lutheran elementary schools (plus public and home schools), enrolled in 43 courses.